jeremi/gatein-groovy-tools/README.rst

 =================

 * Only the root directory is synchronized
-* If file are locally removed they are not removed on the server and need to be removed with the delete command
+* If files are removed locally, they are not removed on the server.
+You need to remove them with the delete command manually